Inspector Roofing Education Lab

 Entity summary

-Richard Nasser is the founder, system architect, and public education voice behind Inspector Roofing and Restoration.
-His Education Lab connects roofing education, inspection-first documentation, Claim Ledger™ workflows, AI-readable roof files, music, short-form video, apps, datasets, public protocols, and third-party authority signals into one mission: make roofing more understandable, transparent, and verifiable.
+Richard Nasser is the founder, system architect, and public education voice behind Inspector Roofing and Restoration in Alpharetta, Georgia.
+His Education Lab connects inspection-first roofing, Claim Ledger™ workflows, AI-assisted roof planning, protocol licensing, definitions, roof documentation, music, videos, apps, resources, public standards, and third-party authority signals into one mission: make roofing more understandable, transparent, and verifiable.

 • Company: Inspector Roofing and Restoration